Aiven-Open/klaw/coral/README.md

 - We plan adding css variables based on the design system's tokens.
 - We plan having a custom theme for Klaw.
 This will be used instead of the Aiven theme.

+## Documentation

+We've a more detailed document about our thinking about [Docmentation](docs/documentation.md).

+We added `alex` ( 📃 [documentation]( https://alexjs.com/) | 🐙 [repository](https://github.com/get-alex/alex)) as an **optional** linting tool.
+It checks text documents and highlights language that potentially could be insensitive or inconsiderate.
+It is not part of any automated process.

+- run `pnpm alex` to lint text files.

 ## More detailed documentation